investigativedata/investigraph/docs/reference/cli.md

 ## Build a catalog

-Build a catalog from datasets metadata and write it to anywhere from stdout (default) to any uri `smart_open` can handle, e.g.:
+Build a catalog from datasets metadata and write it to anywhere from stdout (default) to any uri `fsspec` can handle, e.g.:

     investigraph build-catalog catalog.yml -u s3://mybucket/catalog.json